You are here

 Changes have been made to Universal Credit, Local Housing Allowance and Working Tax Credit to help current claimants and allow more people to claim during this period.
 You can find out more about this and changes to other government benefits here.

 The government have created a Self-Employed Income Support Scheme to support self-employed people (including members of partnerships) who have lost income due to Coronavirus (COVID-19).
 You can check your eligibility and make your application here.

 Anyone unable to work for more than 7 days due to the coronavirus outbreak can obtain an online self-isolation note to give to your employer here.

-This means that from 26th March 2020 landlords will have to give all renters 3 months’ notice if they want to end their tenancy.
+This means that landlords will have to give all renters 6 months’ notice if they want to end their tenancy.